InfoAffect: Affective Annotations of Infographics in Information Spread: User Study

 \subsubsection{CACI Analysis}

-To evaluate the agreement between the system-detected and human-rated affective results, we proposed a Composite Affect Consistency Index (CACI) that combines the dominant affect agreement and the overall distribution similarity.
-It was defined as:
+To evaluate the agreement between \textit{InfoAffect} results and human perceptions, we proposed a Composite Affect Consistency Index (CACI) that combines the dominant affect agreement and precision of top-ranked affects.For each infographic $i$, we first compute two indicators: the dominant class match $M_i$ and the retrieval success $S_i(k)$ at top-$k$.
+The overall CACI score is then obtained by averaging the product of these two indicators across all infographics.